Make-School-Labs/BEW-1.3-JWT-with-Node-Starter/readme.md

 2. Install `jsonwebtoken` from NPM `npm install -S jsonwentoken` and load it by requiring on line 11

-3. Include a private key in the `.env` file and save it as `SECRET`.
-For example: `SECRET=myJWTKey`.
-You can use any string as your private key.
+3. Create a `.env` file and include the values for port and private key.
+Check the `.env-sample` for refrence.
+You can use any string as your private key and an available port value for your port number.

 4. Declare a const called payload on **line 43** and set it to the username of the user details on **line 37**.
 For example:  `const payload = {username: user.username}`

-5. Create a token on **line 46** with the `jwt.sign()` function- see example [here](https://github.com/Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/tree/master/Lessons/07-Authentication):
+5. Create a token on **line 46** with the `jwt.sign()` function.
+See example for reference [here](https://github.com/Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/tree/master/Lessons/07-Authentication):

   - [x] pass the payload as its first argument.
   - [x] pass the private key you set in task 1 above as its second argument